 I grew up in a very caring and close-knit family.
 I worked hard at an early age … always with teams.
 Like most of us, I had good bosses and bad bosses.
 Some were positive; some were negative.
 I held my first supervisory job at the age of 13.

-I met the love of my life in northern British Columbia and married into a full-grown family and a very colourful extended family.
+I married into a full-grown family and a very colourful extended family in Northern British Columbia.
 My wife is my best friend; and my daughter is my inspiration and hope for future generations.
 We now call the Canadian Rockies and the Pacific Northwest our very own and special backyard.